Daviddor95/Daviddor95/README.md

 # Hello, I'm David Dorfman 👋

 ## 🚀 About Me
-I'm a recent Computer Science graduate from Bar-Ilan University, possess a profound enthusiasm for computer science, particularly software development.
+I'm a recent computer science graduate from Bar-Ilan University, possess a profound enthusiasm for computer science, particularly software development.
 Strongly motivated and a rapid self-learner.

-- 💼 I’m currently pursuing a challenging role in back end software development
+- 💼 I’m currently pursuing a challenging role in software development
 - 🤔 I’m looking for help with finding an entry-level position
-- 👯 I’m looking to collaborate on fascinating projects' server-side
+- 👯 I’m looking to collaborate on fascinating projects
 - 💬 Ask me about any of my repositories

 ## 🛠 Skills